VirtuallyCreative/virtuallycreative-core/content/blog/zapier-web-app-didnt-know-need.md

 ---
-title: Zapier: the web app you didn't know you need!
+title: Zapier the web app you didn't know you need!
 subtitle: A interesting tale about function of design
 excerpt: >-
   Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor